skip to navigation

 • Configuration structure defined with zope.interface & zope.schema

-• Auto form to manage the configuration of the current view
+• Generated form from the schema to let owner configure the current view

 Why doing this in an add-on